darknuma/food-delivery-pipeline/assets/project.md

 ## Data Ingestion:
  - Realtime messaging.
- - Message format using JSON
+ - Message format using PARQUET
 ## Data processing
  - **Event Handling**: Implement logic to manage events, such as order status changes and delivery updates.

 ## Data storage
-   - Operational database: cassandra
+   - Operational database: (cassandra)
-   - data lake and data warehouse: snowflake, if i use s3 (as my data lake layer) then i have to use redshift
+   - data lake (S3) and data warehouse: (snowflake)
-   - use dbt (SQL)
+   - ~~use dbt (SQL)~~
-   - Partition data based on use cases (e.g., by region, restaurant, or delivery zone).Use efficient storage formats (e.g., Parquet, ORC) for batch and historical data.
+   - Partition data based on use cases (e.g., event time).
+   - Use efficient storage formats (e.g., Parquet, ORC) for batch and historical data.

 **Should there be data cleaning and transformationm yes that is why we have the delta architecture.*
 # Key Metrics